Rishi-k-s/DialDeck/README.md

 ## **Support & Feedback**

 Got a question or hit a snag?
 Don’t hesitate to open an issue on GitHub or reach out via [email](mailto:rishikrishna.sr@gmail.com).
-We’re here to help!
+We’re here to help!!